grafana/plugin-tools/docusaurus/docs/tutorials/ui-extensions/create-an-extension-point.md

 ### Limit the number of extensions by plugins

-You might have limited space on the UI and you would like the limit the number of extensions plugins can register to your extension point. **(By default there is no limit.)**
+You might have limited space on the UI and you would like the limit the number of extensions plugins can register to your extension point.
+By default there is **no limit**.

 ```tsx
 import { usePluginLinks } from '@grafana/runtime';